Flower war: Practice

 Flower wars differed from typical wars in a number of important aspects.
-In typical Aztec warfare, the main objectives was political, religious, and socioeconomic reasons.
-The flower war was a secondary type of warfare that was practiced by the Aztecs and differed from the typical warfare.
+In typical Aztec warfare, the main objectives were political, religious, and socioeconomic.
+The flower war was a secondary type of warfare that was practiced by the Aztecs and differed from typical warfare.
 While engaging in a flower war, competing armies would meet on a "preset date at a preselected place".
 These places became sacred sites and were called cuauhtlalli or yaotlalli.
 Combatants signaled the start of war by burning a large "pyre of paper and incense" between the armies.
 Actual battle tactics also differed from typical warfare.
 In typical warfare, the Aztecs used atlatl darts, stones, and other ranged weapons to weaken enemy forces from afar.
-However, in flower wars, the Aztecs neglected to use ranged weapons and instead used weapons such as the macuahuitl that required skill and close proximity to the enemy.
+However, in flower wars, the Aztecs did not use ranged weapons and instead used weapons such as the macuahuitl that required skill and close proximity to the enemy.
 The use of these kinds of weapons allowed the Aztecs to display their individual combat ability, which was an important part of the flower war.

 Flower wars involved fewer soldiers than typical Aztec wars did.
 A larger proportion of the soldiers would be drawn from nobility than during a typical war.
 These characteristics allowed the Aztecs to engage in flower wars during any time of the year.
 In contrast, the Aztecs could fight larger wars of conquest only from late autumn to early spring, because Aztec citizens were needed for farming purposes during the rest of the year.
 Additionally, flower wars differed from typical wars in that there were equal numbers of soldiers on each side of the battle; this was also related to the Aztecs wanting to show off their military prowess.
 They had the ability to participate in small warfare more frequently than others so it was used as practice to prepare their warriors for typical warfare.

 Flower wars were generally less lethal than typical wars, but a long-running flower war could become increasingly deadly over time.
 For example, in a long-running flower war between the Aztecs and the Chalcas, there were few battle deaths at the start.
 After time had passed, captured commoners started to be killed, but captured nobles were frequently released; sacrifice was not always the fate of captives.
 However, after further time had passed, captive nobles were killed along with the commoners.
 This increased the cost of the flower war for both the Aztecs and the Chalcas.
 The Aztecs considered flower war death to be more noble than dying in a typical war; this can be seen in the word for a flower war death, xochimiquiztli, which translates to "flowery death, blissful death, fortunate death".
 Further, the Aztecs thought that their own warriors who died in a flower war would be transported to the heaven where Huitzilopochtli (the supreme god of sun, fire, and war) lived.